supracharger/Artificial-Intelligence-Specializations-2-Term-NanoDegree/README.md

 “isRandom:eps>random.random()” to use Epsilon Greedy.
 Where ‘eps’ is epsilon and ‘random()’ is a random number between zero and one.
 The following information is as follows: env_info = env.step(action)[brain_name], next_state = env_info.vector_observations[0], reward = env_info.rewards[0], done = env_info.local_done[0], score += reward (To get the score for the entire episode).
 Next, use
-Agent.Step() to step the agent to the solution to solve the problem.
+Agent.Step() to step the agent through each state to solve the problem.
 Last, use the Jupyter notebook for more in depth detail of how to solve the problem, and make sure to print out the agent score periodically to know how the Agent is doing.